weaviate/weaviate-io/developers/weaviate/model-providers/wes/embeddings.md

 </Tabs>

-For further details on model parameters, see the [Cohere API documentation](https://docs.cohere.com/reference/embed).
+For further details on model parameters, see the [WES Reference documentation](../../../wcs/wed/index.md). -->

 ## Data import